Achsoft/ServiceLocator.Component/README.md

 To protect or lock a definition from further modification, use `lock()` method.
 To unlock a definition, use `unlock()`.

-Locked definition can only be extended as a new definition using `registerAs()` method.
+Locked definition can only be extended as a new definition using `copy()` method.
 It cannot be modified or unregistered until being unlocked.

 Use `locked()` method to check whether a component or service definition is locked.